starkdmi/BrightXDR/README.md

 ## TODO
 - Calibrate output colors: The current implementation uses a white ultra-bright color with an alpha of 0.5 overlaying the display pixels, which can lead to color inaccuracy and brightness losses.
 This needs to be addressed.
-- Fullscreen & System-wide (overlay): The app currently works on a selected part of the display only.
+- Fullscreen & System-wide: The app currently works on a selected part of the display only.
 It needs to be extended to support fullscreen and system-wide overlay.
 - Performance: The app needs to be optimized for better performance and to reduce resource usage.

 ## Literature